Looking At Nike's Recent Whale Trades - Nike (NYSE:NKE)

-Someone with a lot of money to spend has taken a bearish stance on Nike NKE.
+Someone with a lot of money to spend has taken a bullish stance on Nike NKE.

 And retail traders should know.